Me2day

 Me2day was a microblogging and social networking service in South Korea acquired and owned by NHN Corporation (now Naver Corporation).
-Similar to Twitter, Me2day was popular in South Korea with earlier establishments in android market, especially among adolescents and youth of twenties.
-Me2DAY had an open API and most of the applications built around it added entertainment benefits to the site.
-OpenID was available until March 2010, but since then until the site's closure at the end of June 2014, registration was required.
-Information acquired during registration included only email address, ID, and password.
-It allowed users to send and receive up to 150 characters to each other.
-Many people like Big Bang, Wonder Girls, 2NE1, F(x), 2PM, Kim Tae-hee, SHINee, U-Kiss and Seoul Samsung Thunders used the service as a way of keeping their fans updated about their whereabouts.
-Because Me2day was run by the NHN Corporation, the creator of one of the biggest Korean portal websites Naver.com, a Naver ID user could also immediately set up an account for Me2day without signing up.
+Similar to Twitter, Me2day was popular in South Korea with earlier establishments in the Android market, especially among adolescents and people in their twenties.
+Me2DAY had an API.
+Most applications built around it added entertainment options.
+OpenID was available until March 2010, but thereafter until the site's closure at the end of June 2014, registration was required.
+Information acquired during registration included email address, ID, and password.
+It allowed users to send and receive up to 150 character messages to each other.
+Celebrities such as Big Bang, Wonder Girls, 2NE1, F(x), 2PM, Kim Tae-hee, SHINee, U-Kiss and Seoul Samsung Thunders used the service as a way of keeping their fans updated about their whereabouts.
+Because Me2day was run by NHN Corporation, the creator of Korean website Naver.com, a Naver ID user could set up an account for Me2day without further sign ups.

 Features

-A user can befriend another by adding him/her as a friend, which will send the person a request according to the account settings; a user can change account settings to enable automatic acceptance of friends or can manually accept friends by clicking accept on their friend request.
-In addition, a function is provided for uploading a selected day's postings onto a personal blog in Tistory.
+Users can adding others as a friend, which sent a friendship request.
+Users could enable automatic acceptance of friends or individually accept requests.
+Users could upload a selected day's postings onto a personal Tistory blog.